adamgreenhall/minpower/doc/researchers.rst

 Calling a procedure
 --------------------

     #.
-Find the procedure you are looking for (use the search box on the sidebar or check the :doc:`documentation`)
+Find the procedure you are looking for (use the search box on the sidebar or check the :doc:`api/index`)
     #.
 Import the procedure into your own script, e.g.::

         from minpower.solve import create_problem